cspace-deployment/pictionbridge/README.md

 The following environment variables must be set to run the program:

+- `PICTION_BRIDGE_VERSION`

+  The version of Pictionbridge jar/lib file.
+For example, 1.2.2, 1.3, 1.4.1

 - `PICTION_BRIDGE_HOME`

   The full path to the Pictionbridge installation directory.
 This is the directory that was created by expanding the distribution file, and contains the `bin`, `conf`, `lib`, `logs`, and `work` subdirectories.